We’re getting bigger. And bigger.

 In the general election.

-The general election will most certainly be impacted by Latino voters.
-One report suggests that to win the White House, the Republican candidate will need 47% of the Latino vote — roughly twice the share that Mitt Romney is believed to have received in 2012.
-According to Pew, the GOP hasn’t hit that percentage since at least 1980.
-This show of political force, one that not only elects the next president, but goes on to help define which issues get addressed first, starts with voting.
-So, please, for the future of this country, one where we will be the largest minority, register today and vote on November 8, 2016.
+The midterm election will most certainly be impacted by Latino voters.
+This show of political force goes on to help define which issues get addressed first, starts with voting.
+So, please, for the future of this country, one where we will be the largest minority, register today and vote on November 6, 2018.

 The Latino Voter